-Grammar Vs. Punctuation: What’s the Difference?
+Grammar and Punctuation: What’s the Difference?

 Mechanics

-What words should you capitalize in a sentence?
+What words should you capitalize in a sentence (like openings and proper nouns)?
 When should you use typographical symbols like asterisks?
 How do you write numbers?

 How do you spell particular words?